dennili/CEHRS/index.md

 ## 📚 Profile

-Certified Electronic Health Records Specialist.
+Electronic Health Records Specialist.
+- Currently preparing for the NHA's CEHRS certification exam
 - I am a passionate  with patient care  and privacy in healthcare.
 - I enjoy solving problems and learning new skills.
 - Fun fact: I love both healthcare and music because they both involve listening, creativity, and finding harmony.